 Dr Sarah Jane Fox is a Senior Lecturer in Criminology, specialising in law and policing.
 Sarah began her career in Policing and Law Enforcement.
 She holds a PhD in law whereby her research related to cross border enforcement and the implications (challenges) of the movement of people across set boundaries into other jurisdictions.
-Sarah has also, academically and in practice, specialised in the areas of equality, sexual offences and domestic abuse.
+Sarah has also, academically and in practice, specialised in the areas of equality, sexual offences, domestic abuse and serious & organised crimes (across border/jurisdictional - factors/considerations).

 In 2015-16 Sarah was awarded the distinguished Fulbright Commission post-doctoral research scholarship, through the discipline of law, which was also co-supported by Lloyd’s of London.
 Her research professorship, in the USA, related to threats and risks to critical national infrastructures, in particular, her focus related to transport modes and systems.